ESTP Personality Traits: Ideal Careers & What Jobs to Avoid?

 • People Interaction: ESTPs are natural extroverts who excel in roles that involve interacting with others.
 They enjoy networking, building relationships, and persuading others.
 They find fulfillment in careers that allow them to connect with people on a personal level.

-The Best Career Choices
+The Best Career Choices for ESTP

 When it comes to career choices, ESTP individuals thrive in dynamic environments that allow them to utilize their natural strengths and skills.
 Here are some of the best career choices for individuals with the ESTP personality type: